ABOUT THE SECTION

 Year Created: 2011

-Pediatric and Perinatal Pathology is devoted to the study of disease effecting the fetus, neonate and child.
-This population displays a unique disease profile requiring diagnostic skills which are significantly different from adult practice, e.g. stillbirth autopsy for unexplained intra-uterine death, placental examination in ‘high risk neonates’ and tumor diagnostics for children with cancer.
+Pediatric and Perinatal Pathology is devoted to the study of disease affecting the fetus, neonate and child.
+This population displays a unique disease profile requiring pediatric and perinatal specific diagnostic skills, e.g. stillbirth autopsy for unexplained intra-uterine death, placental examination in high risk neonates, and tumor diagnostics for children with cancer.

 This Section is devoted to improving the delivery of care, education, and advancement of knowledge for the many complex diseases that occur in infants and children.